Do Houseplants Purify Indoor Air and Improve Air Quality?

 Ammonia

-Ammonia is used in some cleaning products and fertilisers and in the production plastics, synthetic fibres, dyes, explosives and pharmaceuticals.
+Ammonia is used in some cleaning products and fertilisers and in the production of plastics, synthetic fibres, dyes, explosives and pharmaceuticals.
 Exposure to Ammonia, according to The National Institute of Occupational Safety and Health, can be fatal!
 Read more here.

 Houseplants and Air Purification the Unfortunate Truth from Professor Michael Waring